Running a marathon is one of the most satisfying accomplishments.

-9. Celebrate with your favourite meal
+9. Celebrate with your favorite meal

 Eat a meal you enjoy but don’t forget carbohydrates.
 The meal should be rich in carbohydrates to fill up those reserves which are likely to be significantly depleted having just completed the race.
 Pasta, spaghetti, rice, potatoes and bread are all great choices to add to your celebratory meal.